Polish American Librarians Association

 SECTION 1.
 Name: The name of this organization shall be Polish American Librarians Association, hereafter referred to as PALA.

 SECTION 2.
-Nature: The Association shall be a non-profit and non-political organization of librarians and others interested in supporting Polish American librarianship and services.
-The organization is organized exclusively for professional, charitable, cultural or scientific purposes, including the making of distributions to organizations that qualify as exempt organizations under section 501 (c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
+Nature: The Association shall be a non-profit and non-political organization of librarians and others interested in supporting Polish American librarianship and library services.
+The organization is organized exclusively for professional, charitable, cultural or scientific purposes under section 501 (c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
 The organization is incorporated in the state of Illinois.

 ARTICLE II.
 PURPOSE